 History

 The Playa Choir began many years ago as a small offshoot of members from the Jazz Cafe.
-Kathleen Hollingsworth, aka Madi, creates and directs the Playa Choir each year from scratch.
+Kathleen Hollingsworth, aka Madi, creates and directs each year from scratch.

-Growing each year, the Choir now attracts 70-80 regular Burners from around the world, to join, rehearse, and create vocal music together – culminating in powerful performances on Sunday.
-The Playa Choir provides that connection to the “Something Other” that is often overlooked at Burning Man.
+Growing each year, we now attract 70-80 regular Burners from around the world, to join, rehearse, and create vocal music together – culminating in powerful performances on Sunday.
+We believe the Playa Choir provides that connection to the “Something Other” that is often overlooked at Burning Man.

 The Playa Choir is notable for a wide range of colorful characters in equally colorful garb.
 But don’t let appearances deceive you – many are experienced and talented musicians in their own right, who rehearse hard and bond together in an incredibly short period of time.
 Over the years, we’ve received feedback from hundreds of Burners that hearing and seeing the Choir perform at the end of an already amazing week, is the highlight of their overall experience!

-The Choir is open to all Burners, regardless of experience, and is completely non-denominational and non-religious, but entirely spiritual, rewarding and fulfilling.
+We are open to all Burners, regardless of experience, and are completely non-denominational and non-religious, but entirely spiritual, rewarding and fulfilling.
 Our performances are the not-to-be-missed events of the entire Burn!

 A Short Choir Timeline

-2014 – Placed as an official Theme Camp for the first time by “Tofu” Pete from Playatel.
+2014 – Placed as an official Theme Camp for the first time with help from “Tofu” Pete from Playatel, but still under his umbrella.
 The Great Storage Container Fiasco ensues; Sunday performance held at the Black Rock Cantina instead.

 2015 – Playa Choir goes independent, and is placed to anchor the 6:00 Public Plaza; bought the 44’ Dome from Black Rock Cantina and built it ourselves; we finally have our own permanent home!

 2016 – Formed S.A.T.B.
 Village with Acapplaya.
-Again anchored 6:00 Public Plaza; Massive Communal Shade Structure upgrades, and a lot of growing pains.
+Again anchored 6:00 Public Plaza; Massive Communal Shade Structure upgrades, and a lot of growing pains – we had to make two trips to get all our stuff to the Playa.
+Never again!

-2017 – New Bus, new Sound System, and a new location on Rod’s Road; Everything clicks like clockwork; BMIR Radio broadcasts Sunday Service; a perfect Burn.
+2017 – We solved our storage/transportation needs by buying The Cool Bus.
+Bought a new Sound System, and we get placed in a new location on Rod’s Road; Everything clicks like clockwork; BMIR Radio broadcasts Sunday Service; a perfect Burn.

 2018 – Placed again at RRR and D Street; Huge Galley complex; Videography Team; New Dome Lights (epic fail!); Amazing collaborative performance with The Sanctuary Art Car for our Sunrise Temple Service; We are again a well-oiled machine that purred perfectly.

-2019- Resided this year at 6:15 and G. We started serving coffee in the morning at the Temple of Harmonics and hosting guest speakers, instructors and performances in the Dome.
+2019 – Resided this year at 6:15 and G. We started serving coffee in the morning at the Temple of Harmonics and hosted guest speakers, instructors, receptions and live performances in the Dome.

-2021- With the cancellation of Burning Man for a second year, a small but dedicated core met on Playa for the “Renegade Gospel”.
-After the burn, we met up with more Choir Members and Accaplaya to conduct our second Virtual Service.
+2021 – With the cancellation of Burning Man for a second year, a small but dedicated core met on Playa for their “Renegade Gospel”.
+After the burn, we met up with more Choir Members and Acapplaya to conduct our second Virtual Service.

-2022- Playa Choir returned to the Playa and again, placed in our favorite location on Rod’s Road, built the Playa Choir Dome and rocked Sunday morning in the usual Playa Choir style.
+2022 – The Playa Choir returned to the Playa!
+We’re back baby and again placed in our favorite location on Rod’s Road!
+We built the Playa Choir Dome again by hand (cranes are for pussies!), and rocked Sunday morning in our usual Playa Choir style.